EdoardoBettazzi/fMRI-signal-extraction/README.md

 ### Setup

-In order to read a BIDS-formatted dataset, this tool would require a [dataset_description.json](https://github.com/EdoardoBettazzi/fMRI-signal-extraction/blob/main/dataset_description.json) In case the file is not present, an empty dataset_description is created.
+In order to read a BIDS-formatted dataset, this tool would require a [dataset_description.json](https://github.com/EdoardoBettazzi/fMRI-signal-extraction/blob/main/dataset_description.json) file.
+In case the file is not present, an empty dataset_description.json is created.
 Still, you're encouraged to add a complete one for the sake of reproducible science (check [BIDS recommendations](https://bids-specification.readthedocs.io/en/stable/modality-agnostic-files.html#dataset_descriptionjson) for more details).

 ## Installation